July 2026

 JUDICIARY UPDATE

-Thirty-four of 890 active federal judicial positions, including the U.S. Court of Federal Claims, the U.S. Court of International Trade, and the United States territorial courts, are currently vacant.
-Ten more judicial vacancies are expected through January 2, 2027, with six nominees named in advance.
+Twenty-nine of 890 active federal judicial positions, including the U.S. Court of Federal Claims, the U.S. Court of International Trade, and the United States territorial courts, are currently vacant.
+Eleven more judicial vacancies are expected through May 11, 2027, with three nominees named in advance.

 Vacancies Nominees Pending